There’s more to SNAP than grocery money.

 SNAP Market Match

 You can double your SNAP benefits by shopping at a farmer’s market!
-Thanks to the SNAP Market Match program, your SNAP dollars double when spent at the farmer’s market on fresh fruits, vegetables, mushrooms, herbs, and even seeds or plant starts to grow fruits and vegetables for yourself.
+Thanks to the SNAP Market Match program, your SNAP dollars double when spent at the farmer’s market to help you buy more fresh fruits, vegetables, mushrooms, herbs, and even seeds or plant starts to grow fruits and vegetables for yourself.
 Learn more here.

 SNAP Produce Match